trevorwslee/MicroPython-DumbDisplay/README.md

 DumbDisplay for Micro-Python is a port of the Arduino DumbDisplay library -- https://github.com/trevorwslee/Arduino-DumbDisplay

 Although the porting is not complete, nevertheless, a large portion of DumbDisplay functionalities have been ported.
-Hopefully, this should already be helpful for friends that develop programs for micro-controller boards in MicroPython.
+Hopefully, this should already be helpful for friends that develop programs for micro-controller boards in Micro-Python.

-Note that even though it is targeted for MicroPython, it is still usable with regular Python 3, like in Raspberry Pi environment.
+Note that even though it is targeted for Micro-Python, it is still usable with regular Python 3, like in Raspberry Pi environment, or even desktop/laptop.

 The basic script setup is: